-Being hypervigilant (you closely watch your surroundings)
+- Being hypervigilant (you closely watch your surroundings) or being easily startled

-Feeling a general sense of doom and gloom with diminished emotions (such as loving feelings or aspirations for the future)
+- Feeling a general sense of doom and gloom with diminished emotions (such as loving feelings or aspirations for the future)

 Symptoms such as chest pain, shortness of breath, palpitations, dizziness, fainting, and weakness should not be automatically attributed to anxiety and require evaluation by a doctor.